-Now that you know the two key reasons why every home gym needs a rack, safety and convenience, it’s time to explain the differences between a full rack and a half rack.
+Now that you know the two key reasons why every home gym needs a rack, it’s time to explain the differences between a squat stand, power rack, and a half rack.

-A half rack, also known as a squat rack, on the other hand, has only one pair of vertical bars, with some models having safety catches connected to each bar only on one side.
+A half rack has only one pair of vertical bars, with some models having safety catches connected to each bar only on one side.
 The two vertical bars are connected at the top with a single horizontal bar, which usually serves as a pull-up bar.

 Half racks have adjustable J-hooks that hold the barbell in the right position so you can load it safely.
 And better models have adjustable safety catches that make sure you don’t injure yourself when lifting.

 Even though half racks allow safer exercising, it has to be said that they are not as stable as power racks.
 To fix this to a degree, you can put weight plates on the half rack construction, which will prevent it from shaking or tipping over.

 To learn more, check out our guide to the Best Half Racks.